bansmax/bansmax-archive/README.md

 # BAnsMax-Archive | Digital Resource Archive

-Welcome to the **Digital Resource Archive** – a thoughtfully curated collection of valuable websites, applications, and tools, all presented with a distinctive retro aesthetic.
+Welcome to my **Digital Resource Archive** – a thoughtfully curated collection of valuable websites, applications, and tools, all presented with a distinctive retro aesthetic.
 This archive serves as a personal reference library, designed to assist you in discovering, exploring, and organising a wide range of digital resources to support your professional, creative, and personal projects.

 ## 🚀 Features